 Have I consulted a tax advisor and considered how buying this annuity will affect my tax liability, including withdrawals and eventual income payments?

 How do I make sure my chosen beneficiaries will receive any remaining payments if I die?

+Do I have a “free-look period,” and, if so, what how long is it?
+What happens if I decide to cancel my annuity contract during the free-look period?

+If you don’t know the answers to these questions or have other questions, ask your annuity salesperson for help.

 WHEN YOU RECEIVE YOUR ANNUITY CONTRACT

 When you receive your annuity contract, review it carefully.
-Make sure it matches your understanding and any promises or statements your agent made.
+Make sure it matches your understanding and any promises or statements your annuity salesperson made.
 Check the annuity type, fees, guarantees, riders, and any options you selected.
-Also, read the disclosure or prospectus and any other materials the insurance company provides, and ask your agent to explain anything you don’t understand.
+Also, read the disclosure or prospectus and any other materials the insurance company provides, and ask your annuity salesperson to explain anything you don’t understand.

 In many states, you have a set number of days (usually 10 to 30) to change your mind after receiving the contract.
-This period is the free look or right-to-return period.
+This period is called the free look or right-to-return period.
 Your contract should clearly state your free look period.
 If you decide during that time that you no longer want the annuity, you can contact the insurance company to return the contract.
 Depending on the state and product, you’ll either receive a full refund of your purchase price or your current account value.